blak3y/shellgen/README.md

 ## Usage

 To add new shellcode create a new file in the `shellcode/groups` directory then create a namespace with the group name and place your shellcode inside of it.
-When

 Shellcode definition:
 ```cpp